RaulMoldes/hkfs/README.md

 8. **Pull Request**: Open a pull request to the main repository.
 Provide a clear description of your changes and any additional context that might be helpful.

-We appreciate your contributions and look forward to working with you!
+I appreciate your contributions and look forward to working with you!

+# Author

+* Raúl Moldes Castillo
+* raul.moldes.work@gmail.com
+* @RaulMoldes